n-szulc/fingeRNAt/README.md

 If you use this software, please cite:

-*fingeRNAt - a software for analysis of nucleic acids-ligand complexes.
-Design and applications.*
+*fingeRNAt - a novel tool for high-throughput analysis of nucleic acid-ligand interactions*

 Natalia A. Szulc, Zuzanna Mackiewicz, Janusz M. Bujnicki, Filip Stefaniak [in preparation]

 # License

-fingeRNAt is licensed under the GNU General Public License v3.0
+fingeRNAt is licensed under the GNU General Public License v3.0.